The LG Rollable phone is real and coming out this year

 -

-•readingWhoa, the LG Rollable phone we saw at CES is actually real, coming out in 2021
+•readingThe LG Rollable phone unveiled at CES is actually real, coming out in 2021

 -